Slow Cooker Stuffed Peppers {Beef and Rice}

 - Onion – Diced white onion adds flavor and heartiness to the crock pot stuffed peppers.

-- Marinara – I choose to use marinara instead of tomato sauce or diced tomatoes; marinara sauce (or spaghetti sauce) already has a great flavor base to start with.
-You can use homemade marinara sauce if desired.
+- Marinara – I choose to use marinara instead of tomato sauce or diced tomatoes; you can use homemade marinara sauce if desired.

-- Seasonings – Salt, pepper, thyme and oregano is all you need!
+- Seasonings – Salt, pepper, thyme and oregano are all you need!

-- When it comes to toppings, you can try a variety of ideas such as a dollop of sour cream, diced tomatoes, salsa, bacon bits, or a dash of fresh parsley.
+- When it comes to other toppings, you can try a variety of ideas such as a dollop of sour cream, diced tomatoes, salsa, or bacon bits.

 Slow Cooker Stuffed Peppers {Beef and Rice}